sytabaresa/kingly/README.md

  1. `action_enum` : hashmap whose properties are action codes uniquely representing a given action
  2. `action_hash` : hashmap mapping an action code to an action function

+## Installation
+Copy the whole directory somewhere, and open `index.html` with your browser.

 ## Browser support

 For now, only tested on latest chrome stable version (v48).